Operation Searchlight: Escalation of hostilities: 28–29 March

 The 25 Punjab company in Pabna was deployed in small detachments around the town.
 A mixed force of Bengali EPR, police and volunteers attacked the company on 27 March, and which caused casualties on both sides (including the company CO Captain Asghar and Lt.
 Rashid, 3 JCOs and 80 Pakistani troops).
-After a botched Heli evacuation attempt, Major Aslam led 2 platoons from Rajshai to Pabna on 28 March and extricated the survivors.
-This column was ambushed near Ishardi on 29 March by a Bengali force under Captain Rashid, lost 40 soldiers including Major Aslam, and only 18 soldiers ultimately reached Rajshahi after 3 days.
+After a botched Heli evacuation attempt, Major Aslam led 2 platoons from Rajshahi to Pabna on 28 March and extricated the survivors.
+This column was ambushed near Ishwardi on 29 March by a Bengali force under Captain Rashid, lost 40 soldiers including Major Aslam, and only 18 soldiers ultimately reached Rajshahi after 3 days.

 The 23rd Field company in Bogra was deployed in 2 groups, one guarding the ammunition dump while the other patrolling the town without incident during 25–29 March.
 Attempts to reinforce this group from Rangpur had not succeeded.
 A Bengali EPR company under Captain Gias moved to Bogra, 35 miles from Naogaun on 28 March morning, reaching the place in the evening.
 With the aid of 200 armed police and several hundred civilian volunteers, a Pakistani patrol was ambushed on 29 March, and surviving Pakistanis fled to Rangpur.
 Captain Gias left Bogra the following day.
 Local Bengali fighters attacked the ammunition dump on 1 April, put surviving Pakistani troops in jail and freed the town.